eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 6.3.2.3 PID Provider or Attestation Provider receives an access certificate and a registration certificate

-When a PID Provider or Attestation Provider is registered by a Member State, a Access Certificate Authority (see [Section 3.18](#318-access-certificate-authorities) issues one or more access certificates to the PID Provider or to the Attestation Provider.
+When a PID Provider or Attestation Provider is registered by a Member State, an Access Certificate Authority (see [Section 3.18](#318-access-certificate-authorities) issues one or more access certificates to the PID Provider or to the Attestation Provider.
 A PID Provider or an Attestation Provider needs such a certificate to